 - If performance only recently got worse, consider undoing recent changes that might have been made on the computer.
 This would, in theory, reverse an issue that resulted in performance loss.
 Uninstalling updates, uninstalling software applications (Programs and Features), and restoring your computer to an earlier point (Windows Recovery) are examples of undoing recent changes.

-If none of this has helped, try using another computer/network, factory resetting or re-imaging your computer, or contacting TestOut Technical support.
+If none of this has helped, try using another computer/network or contacting TestOut Technical support which can also provide a way for you to test the content from a different set of servers, to narrow down the scope of the problem.
 You can email us at firstname.lastname@example.org, call us at 1-800-877-4889, or use the Live Chat function.
 We are open between 6:00am and 6:00pm Mountain time, Monday – Friday.